 For this purpose we had already obtained stable clones of FRT and MDCK cells expressing different chimeric proteins fused to GFP and set up an assay to study transport in basal conditions using a microscopy-based imaging system and deconvolution software.
 We had found that GFP-GPI is basolateral in FRT cells and apical in MDCK cells, whereas a GFP-TM construct containing the transmembrane and cytosolic domains of the LDL (low density lipoprotein) receptor is basolateral in both cells.
 We have further utilized this approach to characterize the kinetics of the basolateral and apical trafficking of these fluorescent markers and the characteristics of the post TGN carriers.
 We have followed the kinetics of emptying of the Golgi apparatus and plasma membrane arrival after block at 20°C and we have been able to determine the size and velocity of post-TGN intermediates arriving at the apical and basolateral plasma membranes in FRT and MDCK cells.
 This work is still in progress and has been done both using the CID at Pasteur and in collaboration with Dr Fogarty at the University of Massachussets (USA).

 It is our contention that the conversion of prion protein from PrPC to the pathogenic PrPSc isoform is strongly influenced by the intracellular trafficking of the protein in the cells.
 Epithelial cells are very similar to neuronal cells, but are better characterized for their intracellular trafficking and endocytosis, so they represent an ideal model to study the intracellular trafficking of PrPc and its mutants.
-Furthermore, in neuroblastoma cells PrPC associates with TX100-insoluble membrane microdomains and the depletion of cholesterol reduces PrPC degradation and inhibits PrPSc generation.
-By extraction in cold TX100 we found that PrPc is mainly insoluble, indicating that association with detergent-resistant microdomains (DRM) is not sufficient for apical sorting of GPI-proteins.
-In the last months we have further characterized the DRM asssociation of PrPc during pulse chase experiments and found that one of the immature PrPc isoforms already associates with DRM in the endoplasmic reticulum.
-Perturbation of this association by depleting the cells of cholesterol leads to protein misfolding, therefore suggesting that DRM association is necessary for the correct folding of PrP (Sarnataro et al, 2004).
-Because TSE is a result of PrP misfolding this issue appears to be very relevant for understanding the mechanisms of PrP misfolding.
-We are currently testing DRM-association and its effect on folding of different PrP mutants.
-In collaboration with Tony Futerman at the Weizmann Institute we are analyzing the lipid composition of DRMs associated with the normal and mutated forms of PrP.
+Furthermore, in neuroblastoma cells PrPC associates with TritonX-100 (TX100)-insoluble membrane microdomains and the depletion of cholesterol reduces PrPC degradation and inhibits PrPSc generation.
+By extraction in cold TX100 we found that PrPC is mainly insoluble, indicating that association with detergent-resistant microdomains (DRMs) is not sufficient for apical sorting of GPI-proteins.
+We have further characterized the DRM- asssociation of PrPC during pulse chase experiments and found that one of the immature PrPC isoforms already associates with DRM in the endoplasmic reticulum.
+Perturbation of this association by depleting the cells of cholesterol leads to protein misfolding, therefore suggesting that DRM association is necessary for the correct folding of PrP (Sarnataro, Campana et al. MBC 2004).
+Because TSE is a result of PrP misfolding this issue appears to be very relevant for understanding the mechanisms of PrP misfolding (Campana et al; TCB 2005).

-We have also analyzed the exocytic pathway of single and double glycosylation mutants and of a mutant lacking the GPI anchor.
-Interestingly the glycosylation mutant A182T, which is pathological (i.e., found in familial forms of CJD), displays important differences in sorting and DRM association compared to the wild-type protein.
-In our P3 laboratory, we have begun our project on the infected cells to study PrPSc trafficking and possibly to attempt to identify the site of conversion.
-We have prepared wild-type and mutant PrP-GFP constructs that we plan to use to identify the site of conversion in living cells.
+We have also analyzed the exocytic pathway of the single and double glycosylation mutants and of a mutant lacking the GPI anchor.
+Interestingly the glycosylation mutant A182T, which is pathological (i.e., found in familial forms of CJD), accumulates in the

 Keywords: intracellular trafficking, rafts, protein sorting, prion, conversion site